-Selecting Drill or Drive Action (Cat.
-No. 2803-20) 1.
-To use the drilling mode, rotate the torque selector collar until the drill symbol was appears in line with the arrow.
-2. To use the driving mode rotate the torque selector collar until the desired clutch setting appears in line with the arrow.
+Selecting Drill or Drive Action (Čat.
+No. 2903-20)

+1. To use the drilling mode, rotate the torque selector collar until the drill symbol appears in line with the arrow.

+.
+To use the driving mode rotate the torque selector collar until the desired clutch setting appears in line with the arrow.

 The adjustable clutch, when properly adjusted, will slip at a preset torque to prevent driving the screw too deep into different materials and to prevent damage to the screw or tool.

-Selecting Hammer, Drill or Drive Action (Cat.
-No. 2804-20 ) 1.
-To use the hammer-drilling mode, rotate the torque selector collar until the hammer symbol appears in line with the arrow.
+Selecting Hammer, Drill or Drive Action Cat.
+No. 2904-20)

+1. To use the hammer-drilling mode, rotate the torque selector collar until the hammer symbol pappears in line with the arrow.
 Apply pressure to the bit to engage the hammering mechanism.

-NOTE: When using carbide bits, do not use water to settle dust.
+NOTICE When using carbide bits, do not use water to settle dust.
 Do not attempt to drill through steel reinforcing rods.
 This will damage the carbide bits.

-To use the drilling only mode, rotate the torque selector collar until the drill symbol appears in line with the arrow.
+2. To use the drilling only mode, rotate the torque selector collar until the drill symbol appears in line with the arrow.

-effect on operation of the drill in drilling mode.
-3. To use the driving screws mode rotate the torque selector collar until the desired clutch setting appears in line with the arrow.
+3. To use the driving screws mode, rotate the torque selector collar until the desired clutch setting appears in line with the arrow.